Damn Confusing French Words

 Ever been confused by similar sounding words/phrases?
 Be out of touch for the next couple weeks (or minimal) so talk amongst yourselves.

-24 Responses to “Damn Confusing French Words”
+24 responses to “Damn Confusing French Words”

-1. Comedy Plus says:
+1. Comedy Plus Avatar

 Bwahahahahahahaha.
 Wait till you get a lot older and this will happen often.
 Then there is the long pauses trying to find the word you’re looking for.